muhammedaksam/opentui-doom/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Please submit pull requests to the `develop` branch.